 - The Six Steps to Achieve Breastfeeding Goals for WIC Clinics are an integral part of the NWA Breastfeeding Strategic Plan and will assist WIC agencies with achieving these goals.
 To help with achieving all six steps, local agencies can use the Six Steps to Achieve Breastfeeding Goals Checklist , which provides specific criteria for WIC clinic staff to assess their progress towards meeting these goals.
 By implementing the Six-Steps, WIC clinics can collectively promote breastfeeding friendly environments that support exclusive breastfeeding.

 - The Baby-Friendly Hospital Initiative (BFHI) established by WHO and UNICEF in 1991 includes maternity practices, which are known as the Ten Steps to Successful Breastfeeding.
-When the Ten Steps are implemented together, the mothers’ have better breastfeeding outcomes.
-New Hampshire currently has three Baby-Friendly Hospitals: Concord Hospital, Alice Peck Day Memorial Hospital, and St. Joseph Hospital.
+When the Ten Steps are implemented together, mothers have better breastfeeding outcomes.
+New Hampshire currently has seven Baby-Friendly Hospitals: Alice Peck Day Memorial Hospital, Catholic Medical Center, Concord Hospital, Mary Hitchcock Memorial Hospital, Monadnock Community Hospital, St. Joseph Hospital and Wentworth-Douglas Hospital.
 To learn more about the BFHI and the Ten Steps to Successful Breastfeeding, visit the website www.babyfriendlyusa.org.

 - See the National WIC Association’s Statement on the Baby-Friendly Hospital Initiative